The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Numerical Simulations

-For a low-viscosity global magma ocean, rotation could influence the dynamics \cite{solomatov2007tr,maas2015,maas2019} (Methods).
+The global fully molten magma ocean stage is not expected to last longer than an hundreds years (see Supplementary Figure 6), consistent with canonical magma ocean evolution in our solar system \cite{lebrun2013}.
+For a low-viscosity global magma ocean, rotation could influence the dynamics \cite{maas2019} (Methods).
 The balance between buoyancy and Coriolis forces ---so-called thermal wind balance--- predicts radial flows to occur where the azimuthal temperature gradient is the largest \citep{zhang1992convection,dietrich2016core}.
-In a linear, inviscid regime, this would lead to a 90° longitudinal shift of the mean circulation with respect to the sub-stellar and anti-stellar point.
-Nonlinearities due to temperature advection and inertia, together with the development of strong zonal flows complicate this simple picture by contributing to shifting the downwelling currents, and by introducing an asymmetry between the warm and cold hemispheres (Fig.~\ref{rotation}a-b and Supplementary Fig.S4).
+In regime where nonlinearity and viscous forces are neglected, this would lead to a 90° longitudinal shift of the mean circulation with respect to the sub-stellar and anti-stellar point.
+Non-linearities due to temperature advection and inertia, together with the development of strong zonal flows, complicate this simple picture by shifting the downwelling currents, and introducing an asymmetry between the warm and cold hemispheres (Fig.~\ref{rotation}a-b and Supplementary Figure 4).
 Note that the origin of this shift is \textit{a priori} different from the atmospheric hotspot offsets predicted by shallow atmosphere models where equatorially trapped waves play a prominent role \citep{showman2011equatorial}.